rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 # Development

-The released version of RsyncUI still need some more work on the details.
-There is a lot to learn about the new version of Swift, SwiftUI and macOS 12 (macOS Monterey).
-Some parts of the UI and how it works still need some more polish.
-I am learning more about SwiftUI every day and the challenge for me is to learn about the built in API and use the most of it.
-And that takes some time.
-But there is every day some enhancements in the code.
+The target for RsyncUI is **macOS Monterey**.
+But there will also be a couple of prerelease builds on macOS Big Sur.
+The UI need some more polish and the updated Xcode 13 and SwiftUI 3 also introduces updates which enhances the UI a lot.
 There is some info about [RsyncUI on macOS Monterey](/post/macos12/).
-I have also discovered some issues on macOS Catalina, which makes building a new version on macOS Catalina a bit more difficult.

 ---